 Support for policies that protect LGBT people from discrimination crosses party lines and is on the rise—here in Virginia and across the nation.
+Recent polling from Mason-Dixon shows a majority of Republicans, Democrats and Independents in Virginia support these protections.
 For the past six years, the Republican-controlled State Senate has passed legislation to protect LGBT people from discrimination.
 It’s time for the General Assembly to pass bipartisan, common sense nondiscrimination protections for LGBT Virginians.

 Myth: LGBT protections are unprecedented and untested.